acfinspace/Spacelibraryoftales/docs/index.md

 ### Acknoledgements
+Thank you readers for readying the Space library of tales.

 Thank you [Voshun archive](https://voshun.pages.dev/) for the idea and the technology.

 ### Legal

-I do not claim ownership of any pieces of art which belongs to their original writers/creators/owners.
+I do not claim ownership of any pieces of art; each and every piece of art belongs to their original writers/creators/owners.

 [EVE Online Content Creation Terms of Use](https://community.eveonline.com/support/policies/eve-online-content-creation-terms-of-use-en/)
 Some content related to EVE Online on this site are the intellectual properties of CCP Games.
 These material are used with limited permission of CCP Games.
 No official affiliation or endorsement by CCP Games is stated or implied.